 - Students are required to remain home/in their residence hall room when sick.
 Students should contact the Student Health Center if experiencing COVID-19 symptoms, including but not limited to a fever over 100.4° F, cough, shortness of breath or loss of taste and/or smell.

 - The University is requesting all employees perform a daily, well-being self-check before coming to work.

 - Faculty and staff experiencing COVID-19 symptomsincluding but not limited to a fever over 100.4° F, cough, sore throat, muscle aches or shortness of breath or who have reason to believe they have been exposed to COVID-19 must stay home (i.e., telework if possible or take leave), notify Human Resources by completing this form and follow CDC Guidelines regarding self-monitoring, isolation, quarantine or any other restrictions or required actions.
 They may return to campus after being fever-free for 24 hours and free of respiratory symptoms.

-Protocol for Confirmed Case or Close Contact
+Protocol for Confirmed Case , Close Contact or Wastewater Testing

 Any student, faculty or staff member who tests positive will be required to follow CDC/ WHO recommended health and safety guidelines including social isolation, quarantine and enhanced personal safety behaviors.